Motorbike accident compensation claims

 If you or a loved one have been injured due to a motorbike crash caused by someone else, we can help with a compensation claim.

 We support individuals and families where complex, serious injuries have resulted from a crash.
-We have a specialist mental capacity team to support when the individuals involved have restricted ability to make their own decisions, perhaps due to coma or brain damage.
+Our specialist motorbike, accident compensation claims team is also supported by our mental capacity experts when the individual(s) involved have restricted ability to make their own decisions, perhaps due to coma or brain damage.

 We also help with fatal injury claims when someone has died.